-Sales of our agricultural products were approximately 51% of our total net sales for the first quarter of 2017.
+Sales of our agricultural products were approximately 47% of our total net sales for the second quarter of 2017.
 The price at which our agricultural products are ultimately sold depends on numerous factors, including the supply and demand for nitrogen fertilizers which, in turn, depends upon world grain demand and production levels, the cost and availability of transportation and storage, weather conditions, competitive pricing and the availability of imports.
 Additionally, expansions or upgrades of competitors' facilities and international and domestic political and economic developments continue to play an important role in the global nitrogen fertilizer industry economics.
 These factors can affect, in addition to selling prices, the level of inventories in the market which can cause price volatility and affect product margins.

 One of the key factors that affects demand of our agricultural products is corn prices.
 Changes in corn prices can affect the number of acres of corn planted in a given year, and the number of acres planted will drive the level of nitrogen fertilizer consumption, likely affecting prices.
-The World Agricultural Supply and Demand Estimates Report ("WASDE"), dated April 11, 2017, estimates that U.S. corn production for 2016 was 15.1 billion bushels, up 11% from 2015 production, reflecting an increase in planted and harvested areas, in addition to higher yields per acre.
-Additionally, this report estimates world corn ending stocks for 2016/2017 at 223 million tons, an increase over 2015/2016 ending stocks of approximately 5% and U.S. corn ending stocks of 58.9 million tons, an increase of approximately 33.5% over the prior year.
-The USDA is estimating that U.S. growers will plant 90 million acres of corn in 2017, a decrease of only approximately 4 million acres from the previous year.
+The World Agricultural Supply and Demand Estimates Report ("WASDE"), dated July 11, 2017, estimates that U.S. corn production for 2016/2017 was 15.1 billion bushels (unchanged from the April report), up 11% from 2015/2016 production, reflecting an increase in planted and harvested areas, in addition to higher yields per acre.
+The report estimates U.S. corn production for 2016/2017 will be 14.3 billion bushels, down 6% from 2016/2017 production reflecting a decrease in planted and harvested acres.
+The yield per acre is also lower at 170.7 bushels per acre for 2017/2018 compared to 174.6 bushels per acre for 2016/2017.
+Additionally, this report estimates world corn ending stocks for 2016/2017 at 227.5 million tons (an increase of 4.5 million tons from the April report).
+Estimates of the world corn ending stocks for 2017/2018 are projected at 200.8 million tons, a decrease over 2016/2017 ending stocks of approximately 12% and U.S. corn ending stocks of 53.6 million tons, a decrease of 6.6 million tons or approximately 11% over the prior year.
+The USDA Acreage report, released in June 2017, estimates that U.S. growers will plant 90.9 million acres of corn in 2017 (an increase of 0.9 million acres from the March report), a decrease of approximately 3.1 million acres from the previous year.